dbry/audio-resampler/README.md

 This is invoked with three new options, which are differentiated from previous options by being long form:
 **--pitch**, **--tempo** and **--duration**.
 Note that this is only available with mono and stereo files (not multichannel) and may not work at extreme sampling rates.
-Also be aware that this effect can generate **very audible and annoying artifacts**, expecially when used with large stretch ratios or with highly polyphonic source material.
+Also be aware that this effect can generate **very audible and annoying artifacts**, especially when used with large stretch ratios or with highly polyphonic source material.
 This is in contrast to the regular resampling operation that is intended to be completely transparent.